localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 To implement this feature, we designed a system based on DNS.
 We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated it to to support this new use case.
-We now respond with the IP address of the LocalStack container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.
+Requests made to our DNS server to resolve the name `localhost.localstack.cloud` will respond with the IP address of the LocalStack container.
+Requests made to resolve names that we don't specifically handle (e.g. `example.com`) will be forwarded to your system DNS resolver:

+{{< mermaid >}}
+stateDiagram-v2
+    direction LR
+    Application --> LocalStack
+    LocalStack --> Upstream
+{{< /mermaid >}}

 We are now able to resolve the three issues mentioned above: